sasever/SQLPoolsTools/docs/SQLPoolIndvHealthCheck/ReadMe.md

 *If COMPRESSED_rowgroup_count is too big comparing to rowgroup_count_MAX_IDEAL, this means there are some health issues in how the row groups are build.
 For that case the health of row groups should also be checked.*

-2. **Checking the Compressed Columnstore Index Row Group Health** Ideally an Azure Synapse SQL pools Table, which is stored as Compressed Columnstore Index, we want each compressed row group to have 1 million rows.
+**1.4.2.
+Checking the Compressed Columnstore Index Row Group Health**

+Ideally an Azure Synapse SQL pools Table, which is stored as Compressed Columnstore Index, we want each compressed row group to have 1 million rows.
 If I should share an exact number, it should be [1,048,576](https://docs.microsoft.com/en-us/azure/synapse-analytics/sql-data-warehouse/sql-data-warehouse-memory-optimizations-for-columnstore-compression#target-size-for-rowgroups)

 When a Compressed row group has less than 1,048,576  rows, it gets marked as 'TRIMMED'.
 [The following trim reasons indicate  trimming of the rowgroup:](https://docs.microsoft.com/en-us/azure/synapse-analytics/sql-data-warehouse/sql-data-warehouse-memory-optimizations-for-columnstore-compression#how-to-monitor-rowgroup-quality
 )

-* **BULKLOAD:** Incoming batch of rows for the load for that distribution had less than or not as exact multiples of 1 million rows.
+* **BULKLOAD:** Incoming batch of rows for the load for that distribution had less than or not as exact multiples of 1 million and greater than 50K rows.
 * **MEMORY_LIMITATION:** Memory of the loading session is less than the required working memory for compressing 1 million rows of that table.
 * **DICTIONARY_SIZE:** There is at least one string column with wide and/or high cardinality strings that causes the maximum dictionary size which is is limited to 16 MB, to get filled before the rowgroup reaches to 1 million rows.